 In the FSM, for example, driving under the influence could land you in jail immediately.
 Penalties for possessing, using, or trafficking in illegal drugs in the FSM are severe, and convicted offenders can expect long jail sentences and heavy fines.

-While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case in the FSM.
-To ensure that the United States is aware of your circumstances, request that the police and/or prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained.
+Arrest notifications in FSM: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in that country, Micronesia may not.
+To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the U.S. embassy in Kolonia if you are arrested or detained.

 ACCESSIBILITY: While in the FSM, individuals with disabilities may find accessibility and accommodation vastly different from what you find in the U.S. Neither laws nor regulations mandate accessibility to public facilities, services, or accomodations for persons with disabilities.
 There are few, if any, sidewalks in the FSM.
 There is no public transportation.
 Taxis are run by independent operators that make no provision for people with disabilities.
 The national Department of Health and Social Services is responsible for protecting the rights of persons with disabilities; however, action is rarely, if ever, taken by the government.

 Health care facilities in the FSM consist of state-run hospitals on each of the four major islands and a few scattered clinics.
 These facilities often lack basic supplies and medicines, and the quality of health care is very low.
 Doctors and hospitals expect immediate cash payment for health services.
 Medical evacuation for non-ambulatory patients is not immediately available and can be expensive.
 Scuba divers should note that although there are decompression chambers in Yap, Chuuk, and Pohnpei, their availability and staff experience in treating diving injuries varies considerably.